prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAggregatedAPIErrors.md

 ## Meaning

 Kubernetes aggregated API has reported errors.
-It has appeared unavailable X times averaged over the past 10m.
+It has appeared unavailable over 4 times averaged over the past 10m.

 ## Impact